HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

-TBD: Include language about permitted transposition errors, edit distances, soundex and special characters.
+Future versions of this implementation guide will include language about additional considerations regarding permitted transposition errors, edit distances, and the use of soundex and special characters.
 &emsp;

 &emsp;&emsp;